hanmei5191/Grubaugh2019_reanalysis_MinION/README.md

 One author—[Nicholas J. Loman](https://github.com/nickloman/zika-isnv)—from [Grubaugh2019](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1618-7) published a Github repo showing the process how they classified the true and false positive MinION variants using a logistic regression model.

 ## My repo here contains three folders.
-### The first folder ["start_from_variants"](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants) starts from three variants tables taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
+### The first folder [start_from_variants](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants) starts from three variants tables taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
 The three tables are
-- "BC01.variants.0.03.txt"
+- BC01.variants.0.03.txt
-- "BC02.variants.0.03.txt"
+- BC02.variants.0.03.txt
-- "BC03.variants.0.03.txt"
+- BC03.variants.0.03.txt

 These three tables were generated using the following commands from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv):
 - python scripts/freqs.py --snpfreqmin 0.03 BC01.trimmed.sorted.bam refs/ZIKV_REF.fasta > BC01.variants.0.03.txt
 - python scripts/freqs.py --snpfreqmin 0.03 BC02.trimmed.sorted.bam refs/ZIKV_REF.fasta > BC02.variants.0.03.txt
 - python scripts/freqs.py --snpfreqmin 0.03 BC03.trimmed.sorted.bam refs/ZIKV_REF.fasta > BC03.variants.0.03.txt

-In ["start_from_variants"](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants), the variants tables contain two colomns—ForwardVariantCov and ReverseVariantCov, and the strand bias was calculated using the following equation:
+In [start_from_variants](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants), the variants tables contain two colomns—ForwardVariantCov and ReverseVariantCov, and the strand bias was calculated using the following equation:
 StrandAF = pmin(ForwardVariantCov, ReverseVariantCov) / pmax(ForwardVariantCov, ReverseVariantCov).

 We reproduced the logistic regression model by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
 In addition, we developed two more models—KNN and SVM.
-The analysis is described in "start_from_variants.ipynb".
+The analysis is described in start_from_variants.ipynb.

 However, we found this strand bias calculation possibly inaccurate because it does not incorporate ForwardRefCov and ReverseRefCov.
 [Guo2012](https://link.springer.com/article/10.1186/1471-2164-13-666) described three ways to calculate strand bias.
 We decided to adapt these three methods, and re-calcualte the strand bias.
-However, since ForwardRefCov and ReverseRefCov are needed in [Guo2012](https://link.springer.com/article/10.1186/1471-2164-13-666), but are not present in the three variants tables in ["start_from_variants"](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants).
+However, since ForwardRefCov and ReverseRefCov are needed in [Guo2012](https://link.springer.com/article/10.1186/1471-2164-13-666), but are not present in the three variants tables in [start_from_variants](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_variants).
 We need to generate new variants tables by starting from the bam files.
 This is the reason why we have the second folder ["start_from_trimmed.sorted.bam"](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_trimmed.sorted.bam) included in this repo.

-### The second folder ["start_from_trimmed.sorted.bam"](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_trimmed.sorted.bam) starts from the three trimmed.sorted.bam files taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
+### The second folder [start_from_trimmed.sorted.bam](https://github.com/hanmei5191/Grubaugh2019_reanalysis_MinION/tree/master/start_from_trimmed.sorted.bam) starts from the three trimmed.sorted.bam files taken from [Nicholas J. Loman](https://github.com/nickloman/zika-isnv).
 These are:
-- "BC01.trimmed.sorted.bam"
+- BC01.trimmed.sorted.bam
-- "BC02.trimmed.sorted.bam"
+- BC02.trimmed.sorted.bam
-- "BC03.trimmed.sorted.bam"
+- BC03.trimmed.sorted.bam

-We modified the python script "scripts/freqs.py" by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv) to generate variants tables containing three more columns—RefCov, ForwardRefCov, and ReverseRefCov.
-The modified script is "scripts/freqs_modified.py".
+We modified the python script scripts/freqs.py by [Nicholas J. Loman](https://github.com/nickloman/zika-isnv) to generate variants tables containing three more columns—RefCov, ForwardRefCov, and ReverseRefCov.
+The modified script is scripts/freqs_modified.py.
 The changes in code are:

 at line 46: